paulinawojtal/GeneratorApp/README.md

 # GeneratorApp
-Application made with cooperation with members of Facebook programming group.
+Application made with cooperation with members of Facebook programming group whitch I am part of.

 Application assign 20 people with different level of advancement in programming to 4 groups:
 - Hero